compare

 Choose PracticeSuite if the practice needs a single-vendor suite

-PracticeSuite is a stronger fit when the practice — not the billing company — is the primary buyer of the software, and the practice wants scheduling, EHR, patient engagement, and billing from one vendor relationship.
-PracticeSuite has served that market for more than two decades, supports over 155 billing specialties and 60-plus clinical specialties including UB04 and workers' compensation workflows, and offers modular licensing so a client can start with billing alone and add EHR or scheduling later.
+PracticeSuite fits when the practice, not the billing company, is the primary buyer and wants scheduling, EHR, patient engagement, and billing in one vendor relationship.
+It has served that market for more than two decades, supports 155-plus billing specialties and 60-plus clinical specialties including UB04 and workers' compensation, and offers modular licensing so a client can start with billing and add EHR or scheduling later.

-For a billing company managing clients who want or already run PracticeSuite for clinical reasons, staying in PracticeSuite for billing is often the path of least disruption.
-The Central Billing Office SSO dashboard lets a biller switch between client accounts without a separate login.
-The 140-plus report library, A/R by payer, and guarantor summaries give a billing company the financial visibility it needs to run client reporting.
+For a billing company whose clients already run PracticeSuite for clinical reasons, staying in it for billing is often the path of least disruption.
+The Central Billing Office dashboard lets a biller switch client accounts without a separate login, and the 140-plus report library covers client financial reporting without custom development.

 Choose PracticeSuite if: